-C. Computer and internet networks, digital platforms, and computer hardware or software owned or operated by, or used in the operations of the University's programs and activities over which the University has substantial control.
+C. Computer and internet networks, digital platforms, and computer hardware or software owned or operated by the University, or used in the operations of the University's programs and activities over which the University has substantial control.

-8. Employee - An individual who is employed by the State System (either at a State System University or in the Office of the Chancellor) including, but not limited to, faculty members, coaches, staff, managers and student employees.
+8. Employee - An individual who is employed by the State System (either at a State System university or in the Office of the Chancellor) including but not limited to faculty members, coaches, staff, managers and student employees.

-9. Final Rule - The Final Rule issued on May 19, 2020 by the U.S. Department of Education under Title IX of the Education Amendments of 1972.
+9. Final Rule - The Final Rule issued on May 19, 2020, by the U.S. Department of Education under Title IX of the Education Amendments of 1972.

-10. Formal Complaint - means a document, including an electronic submission, filed by a complainant with a signature or other indication that the Complainant is the person filing the Formal Complaint, or signed by the Title IX Coordinator, alleging sexual misconduct against a Respondent and requesting initiation of the process set forth in this Policy to investigate the allegation of sexual misconduct.
+10. Formal Complaint - A document, including an electronic submission, filed by a complainant with a signature or other indication that the complainant is the person filing the formal complaint, or signed by the Title IX Coordinator, alleging sexual misconduct against a respondent and requesting initiation of the process set forth in this policy to investigate the allegation of sexual misconduct.

-11. Hearing Officer - Refers to an individual designated by the Title IX Coordinator to hold Title IX hearings, including the administration of the hearing & imposing sanctions.
+11. Hearing Officer - Refers to an individual designated by the Title IX Coordinator to hold Title IX hearings, including the administration of the hearing and imposing sanctions.

-12. Investigator - The Title IX Coordinator or the individual designated by the Title IX Coordinator to perform an investigation under this Policy.
-The Investigator may not have a conflict of interest or bias for or against an individual party, or for or against complainants or respondents in general.
-The Investigator may not serve as a Decision Maker, Appeals Officer or Advisor to any Party in the same matter.
+12. Investigator - The Title IX Coordinator or the individual designated by the Title IX Coordinator to perform an investigation under this policy.
+The investigator may not have a conflict of interest or bias for or against an individual party, or for or against complainants or respondents in general.
+The investigator may not serve as a decision maker, appeals officer or advisor to any party in the same matter.

-13. Notice of Allegations - The written notice to the Title IX Coordinator or designee is required to provide to the Parties following receipt of a Formal Complaint.
-See Notice of Allegations section below.
+13. Notice of Allegations - The written notice to the Title IX Coordinator or designee is required to provide to the parties following receipt of a formal complaint.
+See Notice of Hearing section below.

 14. Notice of Hearing - The written notice to the Title IX Coordinator or designee is required to provide the Parties prior to the hearing.
-See Notice of Hearing section below.
+See Notice of Allegations section above.

-15. Official - A member of a Council of Trustees or of the Board of Governors or their respective designees.
+15. Official - A member of the Council of Trustees or of the Board of Governors or their respective designees.

-16. Parties or Party - A term that refers to the Complainant and the Respondent collectively or the Complainant or Respondent individually.
+16. Parties or Party - A term that refers to the complainant and the respondent collectively, or the complainant or respondent individually.

-17. Respondent - Any individual who has been reported to be the perpetrator of conduct that could constitute sexual misconduct as defined under this Policy.
+17. Respondent - Any individual who has been reported to be the perpetrator of conduct that could constitute sexual misconduct as defined under this policy.

-18. Student - Any person: (1) seeking admission to the University through the formal University application process; (2) admitted to the University, (3) eligible to register or schedule for classes, or (4) living in University or University-affiliated residence halls even though they are not enrolled at the University.
-The term "Student" shall include Employees, Volunteers and Officials where the Employee, Volunteer or Official otherwise meets the enrollment criteria set forth in this definition.
+18. Student - Any person: (1) seeking admission to the University through the formal University application process, (2) admitted to the University, (3) eligible to register or schedule for classes, or (4) living in University or University-affiliated residence halls even though they are not enrolled at the University.
+The term "student" shall include employees, volunteers and officials where the employee, volunteer or official otherwise meets the enrollment criteria set forth in this definition.

-19. Supportive Measures - Non-disciplinary and non-punitive individualized services designed to restore or preserve access to the University's Education Programs or Activities without unduly burdening the other Party.
-Supportive Measures will be offered, as appropriate, to the Complainant or the Respondent, regardless of whether a Formal Complaint is filed.
-Supportive Measures may include, but are not limited to counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, restrictions on contact between the parties (no contact orders), changes in work or housing locations, leaves of absence, and increased security and monitoring of certain areas of the campus.
+19. Supportive Measures - Nondisciplinary and nonpunitive individualized services designed to restore or preserve access to the University's Education Programs or Activities without unduly burdening the other party.
+Supportive measures will be offered, as appropriate, to the complainant or the respondent, regardless of whether a formal complaint is filed.
+Supportive measures may include but are not limited to counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, restrictions on contact between the parties (no-contact orders), changes in work or housing locations, leaves of absence, and increased security and monitoring of certain areas of the campus.